Programs and Partnerships

 School Holiday Programs

-The Book Bank is open the second week of the winter holiday, March Break and all summer.
+The Children’s Book Bank is open the second week of the winter holiday, March Break and all summer.
 We offer fun family-oriented programming as well as a regular story time.
+The Book Bank will also be hosting special themed PA Days throughout the school year.

 Literacy Programming Beyond the Storefront

 Books Across The City

-Every month, we distribute over 5,000 books to help support the programming at literacy centres including Albion Neighbourhood Services in United Way’s Rexdale Hub; Macaulay Child Development Centre in the Eglington Humber area; East York East Toronto Family Resources in the Ontario Early Years Centre in the Crescent Town Hub; Thorncliffe Neighbourhood Office in the Ontario Early Years Centre.
+Every month, we distribute over 5,000 books to help support the programming at literacy centres including Albion Neighbourhood Services in Rexdale; Macaulay Child Development Centre in the Eglington Humber area; East York East Toronto Family Resources in Crescent Town, Sackville and Cosburn neighbourhoods; TNO – The Neighbourhood Organization in Thorncliffe Park and Flemingdon Park.